 When it comes to university and further education, New Zealand resident visa holders are classified as domestic students so pay local fees.
 However, they need to have lived in the country for three years to be eligible for student loans and other support services.

 That about wraps up our guide for New Zealand.
-You can find lots more information in the links provided, as well as more info specific to New Zealand and the topics covered above, in our blog.
+You can find more information in the links provided, as well as more useful info related to New Zealand and the topics covered above in our blog.